Civic Engagement Impact in Washington, DC's Youth

 Summary

-Those working in Higher Education and located in Washington, DC may meet the eligibility criteria for this grant.
+Those working in Elementary Education and located in Washington, DC may meet the eligibility criteria for this grant.
 To browse other funding opportunities suited to your focus areas, visit The Grant Portal and try the Search Grant tool.

 Grant Overview